These homemade venison sausage recipes from scratch should be kept under lock and key. They are that good.

 3 tablespoons Tender Quick

 Mix dry ingredients together in a small bowl.
 Add to the ground venison and ground beef and mix thoroughly.
-Form into 2-1/2 inch logs approximately 8 inches long and pack tightly.
+Form into 2-1/2 inch wide logs that are approximately 8 inches long and pack tightly.
 Wrap in aluminum foil and chill for 24 hours.

 Take out of the refrigerator and piece several times through the foil.
 Bake on a broiler rack over a broiler pan at 325 degrees for 1-1/2 hours.
 Take the foil off and place back on rack to finish dripping.
 Rewrap and refrigerator or freeze.